 Compare car loans with Canstar

-If you are looking a getting yourself a new set of wheels but don’t have all the cash needed, you’re not alone.
+If you are looking at getting yourself a new set of wheels but don’t have all the cash needed, you’re not alone.
 80% of car buyers purchase their cars on finance.
 Shopping around for a new car is no doubt more thrilling than picking a personal loan.
 But there can be some serious savings available, just by comparing the personal loan market.
 And that’s where Canstar can help!

-The table below displays some of the car loan products available on Canstar’s database for a three-year car loan of $10,000 in Auckland (some may have links to lenders’ websites).
+The table below displays some of the unsecured personal loan products available on Canstar’s database for a three-year loan of $10,000 in Auckland (some may have links to lenders’ websites).
 The products are sorted by Star Rating (highest to lowest) followed by company name (alphabetical).
 Use Canstar’s personal loan comparison selector to view a wider range of products on Canstar’s database.
 Canstar may earn a fee for referrals.

 About the author of this page